Inflation risk? Omicron slowdown? BoE rate move in the balance

 By William Schomberg

-Investors had been largely betting against an increase in Bank Rate with a new coronavirus wave in full swing, until data on Wednesday showed British consumer price inflation leapt by far more than expected and hit a decade-high 5.1% in November.
+Investors had been expecting no increase in Bank Rate with a new coronavirus wave in full swing, but they ramped up some of those bets after data on Wednesday showed inflation leapt by far more than expected to a decade-high 5.1% in November.

 "The Monetary Policy Committee has a difficult decision to make," Ellie Henderson, an economist at bank Investec said.